-Formal CPD can be any form of structured learning that has clear learning objectives and outcomes, such as a professional course, structured online training, technical authorship, learning that includes an assessment measure or self-managed learning that can be assessed by an expert third party.
+Formal CPD can be any form of structured learning that has clear learning objectives and outcomes, such as a professional course, structured online training, technical authorship, learning that includes an assessment measure.

-RICS may request to see verifiable evidence of any formal CPD activity; this may include proof of attendance on a course or at an event, or verification of assessment by a third party.
+RICS may request to see evidence of any formal CPD activity; this may include demonstration of learning outcomes together with any supporting documentation.